streamroot/fmse/README.md

 fMSE has been tested with the following media libraries:
 - [dash.js](https://github.com/Dash-Industry-Forum/dash.js)

-Media engines to we want to proide support with:
+Media engines to we want to provide support with:
 - [shakapayer](https://github.com/google/shaka-player)
 - [hls.js](https://github.com/dailymotion/hls.js)